-You have determined you need to need to submit an ARC application for review.
+You have determined you need to submit an ARC application for review.
 But how does that process work and what are the timelines involved?

 The ARC meets on the third Wednesday of every month and applications are due at least seven (7) days prior to the ARC meeting.
-Therefore, ARC Applications are due to our property management company, IKO Community Management, by the close of business on the second Wednesday of each month.
-Any applications not received seven days prior to the ARC meeting will be considered late, and will be reviewed at the next scheduled meeting.
+Therefore, ARC Applications are due to our property management company, D.H.
+Bader Management Services, Inc., by the close of business on the second Wednesday of each month.
+Any applications that are not received seven days prior to the ARC meeting will be considered late and will be reviewed at the next scheduled meeting.
 The ARC will review all timely, complete, and properly-submitted applications at its monthly meetings.